-Swastikas And Anti-Semitic Graffiti Found At At New York School In Queens
+Swastikas And Anti-Semitic Graffiti Found At A New York School In Queens

 “There’s no question there is a huge uptick in real hate crime of all types.
 In this city we’ve seen it in a horrible manner, particularly lately anti-Semitic hate crimes.”

-In addition to the New York State Police, The NYPD Hate Crimes Task Force is investigating this current event that has the surrounding community saddened.
+In addition to the New York State Police, the NYPD Hate Crimes Task Force is investigating this current event that has the surrounding community saddened.

-The Daily Beast quoted Gov. Cuomo who stated that New York has a “zero tolerance” for acts of hate and anti-Semitism, and the depiction of rows of swastikas along with the (misspelled) words “Hail Hitler” is disheartening.
+The Daily Beast quoted Gov. Cuomo, who stated that New York has a “zero tolerance” for acts of hate and anti-Semitism, and the depiction of rows of swastikas along with the (misspelled) words “Hail Hitler” is disheartening.

 “I am appalled and disgusted by the Swastikas and other anti-Semitic symbols of hate that were scrawled in a Queens schoolyard.”